 And if I were him, I would stress that.

-Black unemployment at historic lows, Latino unemployment at historic lows, and hit that and hit that and hit that hard because Sean, I think that it is the economy stupid.
+And hit that and hit that and hit that hard because, Sean, I think that is the economy stupid.

-Once you make that argument that everybody that this rising tide is lifting all boats, then you go into the wall and you hit the wall.
+Once you make that argument that everybody, that this rising tide is lifting all boats, then you go into the wall and you hit the wall.

-I'm not sure what he's gonna do.
+I'm not sure what he's going to do.

-I hope it's not a decorative national emergency, but he's got to be some.
+I hope it's not a decade.

-But all right, guys, I gotta run.
+All right, guys, I got to run.

 Replace, repair, expand.

-I got and and every other technology, protect our country.
+And every other technology, protect our country.

-This is about listen, fentanyl, heroin, cartels, gangs.
+This is about, listen, fentanyl, heroin, cartels, gangs.

-Quick break, right back, news roundup, information overload hour preview of the State of the Union continues.
+Preview of the State of the Union continues.

 We're in the swamp, the sewer of Washington, D.C.
 Coming up next, our final news roundup and information overload hour.

-All right, news roundup information overload hour, Sean Hannity show.
+All right, news roundup, information overload hour, Sean Hannity show.

-Uh a lot coming up.
+A lot coming up.

-That's why we're here in DC.
+That's why we're here in D.C.

 I want to also get back to the difficulty in what is happening now in the Commonwealth of Virginia.

-First it was the abortion issue.
+First, it was the abortion issue.

-Well, first the baby will be born and we'll make the baby comfortable, then the mother will decide whether to resuscitate or not.
+Well, first, the baby will be born and we'll make the baby comfortable.

 I mean, cold, callous.

-It's even getting worse, believe it or not, uh, in other states like Vermont, as the Democratic Party becomes more radical, more extreme every single solitary day.
+It's even getting worse, believe it or not, in other states like Vermont, as the Democratic Party becomes more radical, more extreme every single solitary day.

-And the question is, are all those same people in the Kavanaugh hearings?
+And the question is: are all those same people in the Kavanaugh hearings?

 Because what he is accused of is that what started out as consensual kissing resulted in a forced sex act.